 Yorkies have a wonderfully fun, but occasionally stubborn personality.
 They can be feisty at times and will go out of their way to make sure you know what they want, perhaps with a few barks.
 However at the end of the day, the Teacup Yorkie loves to snuggle up with their owner and relax.

 Teacup Yorkies are a purebred dog, not a mixed breed.
 They have been selectively bred in order to produce a small, teacup puppy.
-Other breeds such as the miniature German Shepherd were also selectively breed to be smaller.
+Other breeds such as the miniature German Shepherd were also selectively bred to be smaller.

 The breeding of a Teacup Yorkie can be a controversial topic.